expo/expo/packages/expo-notifications/README.md

 In order to be able to receive push notifications on the device ensure that your project is set up for Firebase.
 For more information on how to do it, see [this guide](https://docs.expo.io/guides/setup-native-firebase/#bare-workflow-setup).

+This module requires permission to subscribe to device boot.
+It's used to setup the scheduled notifications right after the device (re)starts.
+The `RECEIVE_BOOT_COMPLETED` permission is added automatically.

 The notification icon and the default color can be customized.

 - **To customize the icon**: